-Details on the foreseen application of JEMRIS in the openGTN project can be found here.
-The European Society of Magnetic Resonance in Medicine and Biology (ESMRMB) organizes a course on the use of JEMRIS once every 2 years (next edition foreseen for 2019).
+Details on the application of JEMRIS in the openGTN project can be found here.
+The European Society of Magnetic Resonance in Medicine and Biology (ESMRMB) organizes a course on the use of JEMRIS once every 2 years.

 An example of the successful application of JEMRIS to generate realistic simulated MRI data of the carotid arteries can be found in this publication:

 Harm A. Nieuwstadt et al., Numerical Simulations of Carotid MRI Quantify the Accuracy in Measuring Atherosclerotic Plaque Components In Vivo, Magn Reson Med 72:188–201 (2014).

 In this paper, we describe how we successfully used JEMRIS to generate very realistic simulated carotid MR images with ground truth plaque segmentations, and used these to assess the accuracy of manual plaque component segmentation.
 The included plaque components were: lipid-rich necrotic core (LRNC) and fibrous cap (FC).